bbauska/ibm-intermediate-web-dev/README.md

 Now, we will explore some best practices for creating a successful business website.
 Ensure that your website makes the best use of search engine crawlers.
 Ensure Google and other popular search engines can easily find your website.
-Use a CMS to manage your website\'s content.
+Use a CMS to manage your website&apos;s content.
 Use an optimizer tool or an image optimization service to optimize images for SEO.
 Use an insights tool or an online speed testing service to optimize text for SEO.
 Use fonts optimized for website readability